ufal/neuralmonkey/docs/source/development.rst

 The name of the issue should be comprehensive, and should summarize the issue in less than 10 words.
-In the issue description, all the relevant information should be mentioned, and, if applicable, a sketch of the solution should be given so the fasion and method of the solution can be subject to further discussion.
+In the issue description, all the relevant information should be mentioned, and, if applicable, a sketch of the solution should be given so the fashion and method of the solution can be subject to further discussion.

 Labels